Ron Luce: MSNBC Documentary

 In 2011, Ron Luce was interviewed for an MSNBC documentary entitled "Mind Over Mania."
 The documentary showed footage of controversial Teen Mania events, doctrines, and practices, and also included interviews with past Honor Academy interns and Christian mental health professionals who criticized the ministry for using what they identified as cult mind control techniques according to Robert Jay Lifton's "Eight Criteria for Thought Reform".
 Luce declined a follow-up interview for the documentary, but later said that the footage was taken out of context and the MSNBC filmmakers had approached him under false pretenses.
 However, MSNBC responded in a statement that Luce's accusations were false.
 The documentary won an investigative reporting award from the CINE organization.

 Lawsuit

 On September 9, 2015, the 4th Judicial District Court in Colorado Springs issued an arrest warrant for Ron Luce for failure to appear at a hearing regarding a breach of contract lawsuit against Teen Mania.
 In the lawsuit, Compassion International sought a $174,124.73 judgment; Compassion's position was that they paid for stage time at Teen Mania events to make appeals for attendees to sponsor children in need; those events were canceled and the funds were not returned.

-History

-Luce became involved in drug and alcohol abuse while living with his father.
-Luce was taken in by a pastor, under whose roof he became a Christian.
-He then committed his life to evangelizing and training young people.
-He received his bachelor's degree in Psychology and Theology from Oral Roberts University and his Masters in Counseling Psychology from the University of Tulsa.
-In 2002, U.S. President George W. Bush appointed him to the White House Advisory Commission on Drug-Free Communities, on which he served until 2004.
-Luce joined the board of trustees of Oral Roberts University in January 2008.